-The world tells us that it is all up to us.
-That raising a functioning adult (or at least avoiding the psychopath part) requires a specific parenting and discipline strategy.
+The world and the church tells us that it is all up to us moms.
+That raising a functioning adult (or at least avoiding the psychopath part) requires us to know the secret sauce as to how to deal with disobedience in our kids.

 First Parenting Instinct: Reaction

-If you were raised in a traditional household or the United States of America, your norm for parenting may tell you to put a stop to bad behavior ASAP.
+If you were raised in a traditional home, your default for discipline may be to put a stop to bad behavior ASAP.

 “No, ma’am!
 You do not behave that way!”